1979 Herat uprising: Uprising

 The agrarian reform had taken place near Herat without opposition, as there was little solidarity between the rural farmers and the big landowners who mostly lived in the city.
 In this case the repression carried out by the Khalq against religious dignitaries, including Pir and Ulema, and traditional elites, is cited as a critical factor, as well as the government's literacy campaign, which had become controversial due in particular to the practice of mixed-gender literacy classes.

-In Herat Province isolated revolts had already taken place, but the uprising began in earnest on March 15, 1979.
+In Herat Province, isolated revolts had already taken place, but the uprising began in earnest on 15 March 1979.
 In the surrounding districts insurgents gathered around mosques, and following the preaching of their mullahs, marched on the city, where they were joined by many townsmen in attacking government buildings, and symbols of communism.
-The 17th Division of the Afghan Army was detailed by the regime to put down the rebellion, but this proved a mistake, as there were few Khalqis in that particular unit and instead it mutinied and joined the uprising.
+The 17th Division of the Afghan Army was detailed by the regime to put down the rebellion, but this proved a mistake, as there were few Pashtun Khalqis in that particular unit and instead it mutinied and joined the uprising.
 A small group of soldiers, officials and Khalq activists withdrew into the city's Blue Mosque.
 The insurgents held Herat for about a week, during which the city underwent a period of anarchy.
 Rioters roamed the streets, chanting "Allahu Akbar", searching for government supporters and sarluchi (those with uncovered heads), indicating a lack of piety; communist officials, in particular teachers, were massacred.
 The bazaar was looted, and several Soviet advisers to the DRA were killed, though other foreigners were spared.
-The exact number of Soviets killed during the events is uncertain: certain sources cite high figures of up to 200 but according to official Soviet sources, there were only two victims.
+The exact number of Soviets killed during the events is uncertain: some sources cite high figures of up to 200 but according to official Soviet sources, there were only two victims.
 Former DRA sources indicate that 3 or 4 Soviets were killed, possibly with their families.
 According to certain sources, the bodies of the dead advisers were paraded around the city by the rebels, but this is denied by other sources.
-The rebellion did not have a unified leadership: on the military side, the mutineers were led by a group of officers under Sardar Jagran and Rasul Baloch which also included Ismail Khan and Alauddin Khan, who were associated with the Jamiat-e Islami party.
+Ghulam Mohammad, a participant of the rebellion and a former Mujahideen fighter, told TOLOnews that some rebels additionally fought with sticks and pickaxes.
+The rebellion did not have a unified leadership: on the military side, the mutineers were led by a group of Tajik officers under Sardar Jagran and Rasul Baloch which also included Ismail Khan and Alauddin Khan, who were associated with the Jamiat-e Islami party.
 Ismail Khan, who later became Amir of Jamiat-e Islami forces in Herat Province and a major Mujahideen commander, did not play a leading role in the revolt, as was later claimed by his supporters.
 Among the civilian insurgents, the situation was more confused, though some local figures played a significant role: Gul Mohammad, a Barakzai Pashtun from Gozargah, and Kamar-i Dozd and Shir Aga Shongar, two former convicts, led large groups of insurgents.